Visiting the Island of Santa Luzia, Cape Verde

 Camping and fishing are just a few of the activities that Santa Luzia has to offer.
 According to some avid sailors, Santa Luzia provides a perfectly secluded location for anchorage, especially to the south of the island near its neighboring Islet called Ilheu Zinho.
 Once there, a splendor of white sandy beaches awaits.
 Santa Luzia is actually home to four beautiful beaches named Praia do Castelo, Praia de Roque, Praia de Prainha Branca, and Praia de Palmea Testao.
 For a small inhabited island, that is a lot of beach to offer considering the other more established and developed islands do not have as many comparable beaches.

 For those who are interested in nature and wildlife, bird and turtle watching can provide much amusement on the island.
 Santa Luzia is home to many small animals including a small lizard species called Sao Nicolau gecko that is unique to the island.

 How to get there

-Since Santa Luzia is currently uninhabited, there is no official or sponsored way to reach the island from Cabo Verde.
+Since Santa Luzia is currently uninhabited, there is no official or sponsored way to reach the island from Cape Verde.
 However, the curious explorer can always charter a fishing boat from either Calhau or Salamansa, Sao Vicente.
 Visiting is actually prohibited and restricted to authorized scientists and volunteers due to its recent classification as a natural reserve but the restriction is rarely monitored and enforced.